Collaborative HIV Paediatric Study

 CHIPS is an ongoing cohort study which was established in April 2000.

-The National Study of HIV in Pregnancy and Childhood, at the Institute of Child Health, notifies CHIPS of any children with confirmed HIV infection, and for each of these children a baseline CHIPS questionnaire is sent to the respective clinic for completion.
+The National Surveillance of HIV in Pregnancy and Childhood reports children with confirmed HIV to CHIPS.
+For each of these children a baseline CHIPS questionnaire is sent to the respective clinic for completion.
 Thereafter, a follow-up questionnaire is sent to the clinic annually.